JacORB/JacORB/README.md

 More information on generating patches suitable for attaching to a Bugzilla can be found in [Chapter 5, Section 2](http://progit.org/book/ch5-2.html) of Pro Git, under the section titled *Public Large Project*.

-![Warning][warn] Rather than emailing the patches to a developer mail list, please attach your patch to the Bugzilla issue.
+:warning: Rather than emailing the patches to a developer mail list, please attach your patch to the Bugzilla issue.

 #### Creating a pull request on GitHub